Gourdon Mission Hall History

 The Gourdon Missionaries

 There appears to have been no resident Missionary in the village until the arrival, in 1890, of George M. Ross.
 Until that time services had been conducted by the Established (i.e. the Church of Scotland) and Free Church ministers and by Lay Preachers and Agents of the North-East Coast Mission.
-The support of missionaries continued until 1980.
+The support of missionaries continued, latterly by the Church of Scotland's central funds, until 1980.
+Below are a list of the missionaries.

 1898 - 1904: James Erskine, who later migrated to USA to undertake evangelistic work.